rabee2050/esp32-kit/README.md

 Tested on:
 - Adafruit Feather Huzzah ESP8266.
 - NodeMCU V3.
-- ESP-01 Module with Arduino Uno, Leonardo and Mega

 Check this youtube to see in real world:
 - http://